OpenGATE/Gate/docs/defining_a_geometry.rst

 ~~~~~~~~~~~~~~~~

 It is also possible to repeat a volume according to a list of
 transformations (rotation and translation).
+The time column is ignored by
+the generic repeater.

 The following macros read
 the transformations into a simple text file::

   /gate/myvolume/repeaters/insert                       genericRepeater